 Land Management Goats

 Goats are used to manage invasive species such as honeysuckle, multiflora rose, and blackberries.
 They are moved between several paddocks over the course of the summer to browse plants that have invaded an oak savanna restoration project area.
-Repeated browsing will kill these undesirable species which allows light to reach the understory and encourages the growth of native species.
+Repeated browsing will kill these undesirable species, which allows light to reach the understory and encourages the growth of native species.

 Timber Stand Improvement

 Gary Olsen, from Audobon, Iowa has three hives at the Garst Home Farm near the fishing ponds and recently added more hives deeper in the valley.
 Honeybees are important pollinators of many flowering plants, including crops.
 However, pollinator populations have seriously declined in the past several decades.
-Native pollinators as especially at risk due to habitat loss.
+Native pollinators are especially at risk due to habitat loss.
 Through conserving and restoring prairies and oak savannas, we ensure these critically important creatures can keep doing their jobs.